stefanofa/awesome/TOPICS.md

 ## llamacpp

-*   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
-Multiple engine support (llama.cpp, TensorRT-LLM)
+*   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

 ## localai

-*   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
-Multiple engine support (llama.cpp, TensorRT-LLM)
+*   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

 ## webapp